 Our Parents and Tots programs for 1- to 3-year-olds focus on building foundational vocabulary.
 Each week’s curriculum features a targeted Learning Topic such as colors, clothing, food, or body parts.
-Every weekly song, game, activity, snack and art project is designed to reinforce this key Learning Topic.
+Every weekly song, game, activity and art project is designed to reinforce this key Learning Topic.

 Our Kids Only programs for 3-5, 5-8 and 8- to 10-year-olds focus on building functional language skills by featuring a specific language structure each week.
 Children practice Learning Goals such as expressing likes and dislikes, expressing possession with "to have," expressing motion with "to go," and more.

 In addition to our Learning Goal structures, our Building Blocks reinforce a focused number of conversational basics such as, "My name is_____, I’m X years old, I live in_____," etc. Children warm up in each Kids Only class by reviewing a particular Building Block or enjoying a fast-paced Building Block "grab-bag" game.

 Because rhythm is such a powerful learning tool, we reinforce our Learning Topics and Learning Goals with short, simple songs that highlight key words and structures.
 We sing our songs in both Parents & Tots and Kids Only classes each week to reinforce this key language in a fun way.